dkvz/certificate-expiration-checker/README.md

 ```
 strip target/release/certexpchecker
 ```
-The `ìnstall` also command has a "-s" option that calls strip.
+The `install` also command has a "-s" option that calls strip.

 The following article is really interesting when it comes to optimizing the build: https://lifthrasiir.github.io/rustlog/why-is-a-rust-executable-large.html